 Riding the Santa Claus Express Train in Lapland, Finland

 When I see travel posts about taking trains with children, it always seemed like such a fun and novel idea.
 Board a train, dump your bags, be able to get up at any time for a bathroom or snack break.
 Sounded perfect to me!
-When we started booking our trip to Lapland, Finland another travel mamma posted about the Santa Claus Train from Rovaniemi to Helsinki.
+When we started booking our trip to the Santa Claus Village, Finland another travel mamma posted about the Santa Claus Express Train from Rovaniemi to Helsinki.
 I was hooked!
-Check out all the details on the trip below.
+Check out all the details on our adventure on the Santa express train!

 It is an overnight train from Rovaniemi to Helsinki, Finland.
-It takes a total of 12 hours and you can book two different cabins types.
-There are also two departures 7 pm – 7 am or 9 pm – 9 am.
+Then again from Helsinki to Rovaniemi.
+The Lapland Express takes a total of 12 hours and you can book two different cabins types.
+The Santa Claus train schedule features two departures 7 pm – 7 am or 9 pm – 9 am.

 We chose the 9 pm – 9 am departure.
 This is partly due to the advice another mom gave me.
 It is much easier to keep a little one up past their bedtime than it is to wake them up and rush out of a cabin at 7 am trying to make sure you have all of your belongings.
 I hate feeling rushed, so the later arrival worked in our favor.
 We were also arriving into Helsinki, spending the day and flying out that night, so we didn’t want to be trying to find something open at 7 am.

 How to book the Santa Claus express night train?

 You aren’t able to book online, which is unfortunate.
 Here is the link to more information about the train, but you’ll need to call the Finland based number.
 Do not call the US-based number because they want to charge you to mail your train tickets, which isn’t necessary.
 So call Finland directly.
 Finnish Railways (VR) customer care (+358 9 2319 2902).